Peter Staub: Personal life

 Staub was injured in a carriage accident on May 18, 1904, and died the following day.
 He is interred in a family plot, crowned by a large marble obelisk, in Old Gray Cemetery.
 Staub's son, Fritz, continued to operate Staub's Theatre for several years.
 The theater later changed its name to the Lyric Theatre and continued to host performances until 1956, when it was demolished.
 Knoxville's tallest building, the First Tennessee Plaza, now stands at the site.

-Staub's grandson, John Fanz Staub (1892–1981), was a noted architect.
-Hopecote, a house he designed in 1924, was listed on the National Register of Historic Places in 2012.
-The house is located on the University of Tennessee campus.